fuzziqersoftware/sharedstructures/README.md

     if k4 in tree:  # check if a key exists

 ### Atomic integer vectors

+Unlike the other data structures, atomic integer vectors do not use an underlying allocator; instead, they manage memory in the pool internally.
+This means that an AtomicIntegerVector cannot share a pool with any other data structures.

 The following C++ code opens an atomic integer vector object, creating it if it doesn't exist: